Sana Biotechnology (NASDAQ:SANA) Posts Quarterly Earnings Results, Misses Expectations By $0.04 EPS

-Sana Biotechnology (NASDAQ:SANA – Get Free Report) posted its quarterly earnings data on Thursday.
+Sana Biotechnology (NASDAQ:SANA – Get Free Report) posted its quarterly earnings results on Thursday.
 The company reported ($0.32) EPS for the quarter, missing analysts’ consensus estimates of ($0.28) by ($0.04), Zacks reports.

 Sana Biotechnology Stock Up 5.4 %

-SANA has been the subject of several recent research reports.
-Rodman & Renshaw began coverage on Sana Biotechnology in a research report on Wednesday, June 26th.
-They set a “buy” rating and a $16.00 price objective for the company.
-HC Wainwright dropped their price objective on Sana Biotechnology from $12.00 to $11.00 and set a “buy” rating on the stock in a report on Friday.
-Finally, Citigroup lifted their target price on shares of Sana Biotechnology from $8.00 to $15.00 and gave the company a “buy” rating in a research note on Friday.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat, Sana Biotechnology currently has an average rating of “Moderate Buy” and an average target price of $14.25.
+A number of equities analysts have commented on the stock.
+HC Wainwright dropped their target price on shares of Sana Biotechnology from $12.00 to $11.00 and set a “buy” rating on the stock in a research note on Friday.
+Rodman & Renshaw assumed coverage on Sana Biotechnology in a research note on Wednesday, June 26th.
+They issued a “buy” rating and a $16.00 price objective on the stock.
+Finally, Citigroup lifted their target price on Sana Biotechnology from $8.00 to $15.00 and gave the company a “buy” rating in a research report on Friday.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $14.25.

 About Sana Biotechnology